sejas/20h-p1.1-clone-netflix-html-css/README.md

 -  [![Linkedin](https://raw.githubusercontent.com/adamfairhead/webicons/master/webicons/webicon-linkedin-s.png) antoniosejas](http://bit.ly/2LghNDK)

 ## Contribution
-Feel free to make a pull request to fix any type or mistake.
+Feel free to make a pull request to fix any typo or mistake.

 # License
-See the [LICENSE](LICENSE) file for license rights and limitations.
+See the [LICENSE](LICENSE.md) file for license rights and limitations.